SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 ## Connect to MySQL by using the mysql command-line tool

 Let's first use the mysql command-line tool to illustrate how to connect to the server.
 You can also use a web browser and Azure Cloud Shell as described here without installing additional software.
 If you have the mysql utility installed locally, you can connect from there as well.
-1. Launch Azure Cloud Shell via the terminal icon (>_) on the upper right of the Azure portal
+1. Launch Azure Cloud Shell via the terminal icon (>_) on the upper right of the Azure portal.<br/>
 <img src="images/mysql4.jpg"/><br/>
-2. Azure Cloud Shell opens in your browser, where you can type bash shell commands.
+2. Azure Cloud Shell opens in your browser, where you can type bash shell commands.<br/>
 <img src="images/mysql5.jpg"/><br/>
 3. At the Cloud Shell prompt, connect to your Azure Database for MySQL server by typing the mysql command line.
 To connect to an Azure Database for MySQL server with the mysql utility, use the following format: